 LSV is not bound by collective agreements.
 Nevertheless, we always work constructively and properly with the employee representatives.
 Regular management reviews, meetings and workshops ensure that the two-way flow of information is always guaranteed.
-In addition, there are internal communication media such as circulars, e-mails and an internal newsletter.
+In addition, there are internal communication media such as circulars, e-mails, an internal newsletter, and in the future there will be an LSV app.
 If there is cause for complaint, a grievance body can be contacted in addition to the employee representative body.